 Considering the above three trends, what should we do to prepare ourselves for the future of HR?
 In this blog post, I am offering the following recommendations:

-- Consider taking an online course to retool your skill set.
-The Professional in Human Resources Course offered by Towson University Continuing and Professional Studies is flexible and gives you options to take it at your own pace, asynchronously, or in a live class remotely via synchronous/live streaming fashion.
+- Consider taking a self-paced course to retool your skill set.
+The Human Resources Certification Prep Course offered by Towson University Continuing and Professional Studies can be taken as a self-paced course or an instructor-led course.
 In addition, the course provides learners with an opportunity to learn new skills required for future jobs in HR, as I mentioned in the preceding paragraphs.

 - Be proactive to avoid the “double disruption” scenario caused by job loss due to the pandemic and job displacement due to technology integration.
 Consider taking an online course as an investment in your future.
 Although it would be nice to have your employer pay for the course, employers who uphold the neo-liberalism perspective often view reskilling as the responsibility of job seekers, not future employers.

 - Do not be afraid to jump into HR even when you do not have any HR experience.
 The disruption currently taking place shows that people have moved into jobs for which they had no prior experience.

 I hope you find this post thought provoking and informative.
 I look forward to seeing you in class.